twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 5. Assign the top two explanation tags that match the note’s final status label as in [Determining Note Status Explanation Tags](#determining-note-status-explanation-tags), or if two such tags don’t exist, then revert the note status label to “Needs More Ratings”.

 ## What’s New?

+**Mar 5, 2025**
+- Remove topic notes and ratings from Core and add new CoreWithTopics model to improve Core rater factor precision.

 **Mar 3, 2025**
 - Update supervised confidence modeling to (1) allow notes with higher flip probability to gather ratings for a longer time before being set to Currently Rated Helpful (CRH), (2) identify more such notes with higher flip probability by adjusting supervised modeling thresholds, and (3) add a minimum delay for all notes that reach CRH criteria to gather more ratings before being set to CRH.
 Notes are shown as a note preview during that time, to help gather ratings.